Zilliqa/ZRC/zrcs/zrc-6.md

 The NFT contract specification describes:

-1. the global error codes to be declared in the library part of the contract;
+1. the error codes
-2. the names and types of the immutable and mutable variables (aka `fields`);
+2. the immutable contract parameters and mutable fields
-3. the transitions that will allow the changing of values of the mutable variables;
+3. the transitions
-4. the events to be emitted by them.
+4. the messages and events

 ### A. Roles